liaoyunkun/ZAP/README.md

  - Store buffer for improved performance.
  - Can execute ARMv4T code.
 Note that compressed instruction support is experimental.
  - Wishbone B3 compatible interface.
 Cache unit supports burst access.
  - 10-stage pipeline design.
 Pipeline has bypass network to resolve dependencies.
+Most operations execute at a rate of 1 operation per clock.
  - 2 write ports for the register file to allow LDR/STR with writeback to execute as a single instruction.
  - Branch prediction supported.
  - Split I and D writeback cache (Size can be configured using parameters).
  - Split I and D MMUs (TLB size can be configured using parameters).
  - Base restored abort model to simplify data abort handling.
+ - Cache read hit looked up in a single cycle.
+Multiple read operations that hit in the cache and TLB will execute at a rate of 1 operation per clock.